Visiting the Cirque de Mourèze

 hike to the cirque of mourèze

-Let’s go, we invite you on a little walk in this famous Cirque de Mourèze, a geological curiosity of the region.
+Let’s go, we’re taking you on a little walk through the famous Cirque de Mourèze, one of the region’s geological curiosities.

-Before describing the Cirque walks, I wanted to tell you a little bit about geology.
-I’m not going to give a lecture (that’s not the point, eh!), but if this place is so famous, it’s mainly thanks to its geological and morphological context.
-The 160-million-years-old site is called “mega-lapiaz”.
-Simply put, it is an area of ruin-shaped relief, in this case dolomitic limestone, dug by erosion over time.
-What we observe today was the bottom of an old shallow sea back in time (now withdrawn) on which erosion and rainwater precipitation formed the landscape.
+Before describing the walks around the Cirque, I wanted to say a few words about geology.
+I’m not going to give you a lecture, that’s not the idea, but if this place is so famous, it is mainly because of its geological and morphological setting.
+This 160-million-year-old site is known as a “mega-lapiaz”.
+To put it simply, it is an area of ruin-like relief, in this case made of dolomitic limestone, carved out by erosion over time.
+What we see today was once the bottom of an ancient shallow sea, which has since disappeared.
+Over time, erosion and rainwater shaped the landscape.

-To simplify, in addition to natural erosion by water action, limestone rocks have the particularity of being soluble thanks to the water charged with carbon dioxide when coming into contact with the ground.
-It is the process of dissolution which applies thanks to the water charged in carbonic acid, which will attack the limestone/dolomite.
-The result is this characteristic landscape in the form of ruins.
+To simplify things, in addition to natural erosion caused by water, limestone rocks have the particularity of being soluble when they come into contact with water charged with carbon dioxide from the soil.
+This process of dissolution, caused by carbonic-acid-rich water, gradually attacks the limestone and dolomite.
+The result is this characteristic landscape that looks like a field of ruins.

 stroll in the cirque of mourèze